Man City end Chelsea dominance to win League Cup final

 Speaking before the game, Manchester City manager Gareth Taylor said he was expecting a "chess game" against opposite number Emma Hayes.

-But as the rain poured down in the capital, it was anything but.
+But as the rain poured down in the capital, in the first major final between two of English football's biggest clubs, it was anything but.

 The first half was scrappy and full of mistakes as both sides escaped potential calls for handball, which on another day, could have so easily been awarded.